Ewan-D/beginnersBase11ty/README.md

 ## all credit and inspiration go to:

 11ty's base starter project + some others(jet),
 tailwind docs,
 css tricks
-and an idea about combining web accessibility standards with brutalist design.
+and an idea about combining web accessibility standards and brutalist design with an ssg I can eventualy fire .org files at.